-Display: Place the Your Digital Footprint - Digital Trail Squares on the ground, face down, in two different trails, keeping Mizzle the Mouse and Electra the Elephant's trails separate from one another.
+Place the Digital Trail Squares on the ground in two different trails, keeping Mervin the Mouse's and Ellie the Elephant's trails separate from each other.
+You can also place them in different places around the classroom to see if students can find them.